 To help to reduce recreational pressures on Ashridge Commons and Woods, suitable alternative green spaces need to be identified (SANG).
-All new developments within the 12.6km Zone of Influence will need to make provision for a new Suitable Alternative Natural Greenspace (SANG), alternatively contribute or towards the maintenance of a suitable SANG project elsewhere.
-The Hemel Garden Communities growth areas fall within this Zone of Influence and therefore strategic avoidance mitigation and measures (SANG) will be required.
+All new developments within the 12.6km Zone of Influence will need to make provision for a new Suitable Alternative Natural Greenspace (SANG), or alternatively contribute towards the maintenance of a suitable SANG project elsewhere.
+The Hemel Garden Communities growth areas fall within this Zone of Influence and therefore strategic avoidance and mitigation measures (SANG) will be required.